Seminar Video and Photo Albums

 (Click on photos to open/view each video/album)

-The NSS kicked off with an Icebreaker Reception for arriving guests at the Army Heritage and Education Center (AHEC) on Sunday evening, June 4th.
-The NSS officially opened at the US Army War College on Monday, June 5th, with a formal welcome address in Bliss Hall Auditorium by the Commandant, Major General William Rapp, followed by NSS guests meeting with the students in one of 24 seminar groups.
-In the afternoon, retired U.S. Ambassador Ryan Crocker provided the keynote address and discussed the diplomatic instrument of national power.
-Ambassador Crocker, a former Career Ambassador in the United States Foreign Service, was the U.S. Ambassador to Afghanistan, Iraq, Kuwait, Lebanon, Pakistan and Syria.
+The NSS kicked off with an Icebreaker Reception for arriving guests at the Army Heritage and Education Center (AHEC) on Sunday evening, June 3rd.
+The NSS officially opened at the US Army War College on Monday, June 4th, with a formal welcome address in Bliss Hall Auditorium by the Commandant, Major General John Kem followed by NSS guests meeting with the students in one of 24 seminar groups.
+In the afternoon, former U.S. Trade Representative Ambassador Ron Kirk provided the keynote address, discussed economic diplomacy as an instrument of national power, and talked about the benefits of trade.
+He noted the power of economic engagement, and stated countries who enter into economic agreement do not go to war.
 That evening, each of the seminar groups gathered for dinner at various locations around Carlisle to socialize and review the day's events.

 NSS guests spent the remainder of the afternoon in seminar group discussion.
 The last event of the day was the Commandant's Reception, where students, faculty and NSS guests enjoyed a social mixer and had the opportunity to network with their seminar colleagues and guests.

-Thursday morning began with seminar discussions of the Gettysburg Staff Ride; a review of the week's learning points, followed by the week's final distinguished speaker - Professor Jeffry Frieden.
-Professor Frieden is the Stanfield Professor of Government at Harvard University specializing in the politics of international monetary and financial relations.
-His presentation - Globalization: past, present and future, provided an overview of the economic instrument of national power.
+Thursday morning began with seminar discussions of the Gettysburg Staff Ride; a review of the week's learning points, followed by the week's final distinguished speaker - Mr. David Sanger.
+Mr. Sanger is the Chief Washington correspondent for the New York Times, provided his perspective on the informational instrument of national power.
 The Commandant then closed the week with his concluding remarks, thanking the NSS participants for the part each played in making the event a noteworthy success.